Most vibrant city in the Caucasus region, a favorite hip spot for diehard expats.

 - Rideshare – YandexGo and Bolt are here.
 Bolt is in English, easier to for foreigners to setup or they already have it but costs 20% more.
 I use Yandex, keep in mind it uses Russian spelling so street names can be slightly different from latinized version of Georgian spelling.

-- Scooters – I saw Jet and Bolt rental e-scooters here.
+- Scooters – I saw Jet, Bolt, Scoot rental e-scooters here.
 Great for long main streets but not as helpful for climbing steeps hills with cobbled roads.

 - Airport transfer – just call Yandex or Bolt.
 It’s cheap and convenient.